Client: Save the Children Sweden

 The manifesto was as follows: “We will continue our fight.
 We must be as brave as the children who flee.
 And when politicians turn away.
 We must be #fearless”

 It was this wish to communicate ‘togetherness’ and fearlessness that led to the final mosaic concept.
 The idea was to use a sign-up website to collect data and profile pictures from people connecting via Facebook, and to then use those profile pictures as building blocks in what would later become the mosaic ad campaign, where the image of a young girl is built up of many small pictures of people who have signed up under the manifesto.

 The mosaic not only created a powerful image which showed how many individuals can create something greater than themselves, it also allowed people who chose to sign up to see a more direct effect of their voice being heard.
 This is usually harder to see immediately when donating money or standing up for an organisation, the effects may not immediately be so clear.
 But by signing up in this campaign, the signers got a form of instant gratification.
 They could see their profile picture become a part of the huge mosaic live on the sign up web, and later on a lucky couple of thousand could see their faces in the printed and digital ads.

-I designed the campaign website, the printed ads and the banners, and art directed the digital motion ads.
+After I suggest several concepts, the mosaic one was by far everyones favourite.
+I went on to design the campaign website, the printed ads and the banners, and I art directed the digital motion ads.
 The motion ads were then put together by an external supplier according to my storyboard and format-specific Photoshop sketches.